Trip to Russia. Trip to Mongolia. Trip to China. English Russian

 GENERAL INFORMATION ABOUT MONGOLIA

-Mongolia, situated in the heart of Asia.
-Mongolia is the country of grass of the steppes, sand dunes, mountains.
-Mongolia is a land of nomadizm.
-Mongolia is the country of blue sky.
-Mongolia is a remarkable sunny country enjoying 250 sunny days a year.
-Come to Mongolia with Legend tour and find out what Mongolian hospitality means.
-You will be welcomed to share the nomad's fire and food.
+Mongolia is a country located in the heart of Asia.
+Mongolia is a country of steppes, mountains, and sand dunes.
+Mongolia is a land of nomads.
+Mongolia is a country of blue skies.
+Mongolia is a wonderful sunny country with 250 sunny days a year.
+The Legend Tour travel company invites you to take an exciting trip and find out what Mongolian hospitality means.

 Capital Ulaanbaatar (Ulaanbaator, Ulaan-Baator, Ulan-Bator).
 650.000 inhabitants.